HVML/PurC/README.md

 By now, PurC provides support for Linux and macOS.
 The support for Windows is on the way.
 We welcome anyone to port PurC to other platforms.

-For documents and open source tools related to HVML, please refer to the following repositories:
+For specifications and open source software related to HVML, please refer to the following repositories:

 - HVML Documents: <https://github.com/HVML/hvml-docs>.